MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-system-description-tables.md

 - The Flags field within the FADT (offset 112) has two new flags:

     HARDWARE_REDUCED_ACPI
     Bit offset 20.
-Indicates that ACPI hardware is not available on this platform.
-This flag must be set if the ACPI Fixed Hardware Programming Model is not implemented.
+Indicates that ACPI hardware isn't available on this platform.
+This flag must be set if the ACPI Fixed Hardware Programming Model isn't implemented.

     LOW_POWER_S0_IDLE_CAPABLE
     Bit offset 21.
 Indicates that the platform supports low-power idle states within the ACPI S0 system power state that are more energy efficient than any Sx sleep state.
-If this flag is set, Windows will not try to sleep and resume, but will instead use platform idle states and connected standby.
+If this flag is set, Windows won't try to sleep and resume, but will instead use platform idle states and connected standby.

 - The FADT Preferred_PM_Profile field (byte offset 45) has a new role entry, "Tablet".
 This role influences power management policy for the display and input, and affects the display of on-screen keyboards.
-- The "IA-PC Boot Architecture Flags" field (offset 109) has a new "CMOS RTC Not Present" flag (bit offset 5) to indicate that the PC's CMOS RTC is either not implemented, or does not exist at the legacy addresses.
+- The "IA-PC Boot Architecture Flags" field (offset 109) has a new "CMOS RTC Not Present" flag (bit offset 5) to indicate that the PC's CMOS RTC is either not implemented, or doesn't exist at the legacy addresses.
 If this flag is set, the platform must implement the ACPI Time and Alarm Control Method device.
-For more information, see the **Control Method Time and Alarm device** section in the [ACPI defined devices](acpi-defined-devices.md) topic.
+For more information, see the **Control Method Time and Alarm device** section in the [ACPI defined devices](acpi-defined-devices.md) article.
 - New fields are added to support traditional PC sleep/resume on hardware-reduced ACPI platforms.
 These fields are ignored by Windows, but must be present in the table for compliance.
 - If the HARDWARE_REDUCED_ACPI flag is set, all fields relating to the ACPI Hardware Specification are ignored by the operating system.